Tame division algebras of prime period over function fields of $p$-adic curves: Computations

-We conclude the ramification divisor $D_\gamma$ of $\gamma$ consists of the components $C_i$ of $C$ for which $\theta_i$ is nonzero, together with the distinguished prime divisors $D\in\mathscr D_\S$ lying over points $z$ at which $\theta_C$ is ramified.
+We conclude $D_\gamma$ consists of the components $C_i$ of $C$ for which $\theta_i$ is nonzero, together with the distinguished prime divisors $D\in\D_\S$ lying over points $z$ at which $\theta_C$ is ramified.
 Since all such $D$ are regular and intersect $C$ transversally, $D_\gamma$ has normal crossings. \end{proof}

 Next we show an $F$-division algebra of prime period $\ell\neq p$ and index $\ell^2$ is decomposable by constructing a cyclic factor using Lemma~\ref{lemma}, designed to cancel the division algebra's hot points.